 School Leaver Programmes

 Another option similar to a higher apprenticeship is the school leaver programme.
-These bad boys are having a bit of a moment.

-Very similar to higher apprenticeships (and sometimes incorporating a higher apprenticeship as part of the scheme), school leaver programmes are marketed as THE alternative to university for high-achieving, ambitious students.
+Very similar to higher apprenticeships (and sometimes incorporating a higher apprenticeship as part of the scheme), school leaver programmes are marketed as the alternative to university for high-achieving, ambitious students.

 Popular in sectors like finance and accountancy, these programmes aim to attract good A-level students who don’t fancy the high cost of university or want to leap straight into a career.